magnetrwn/NetHang/README.md

 ## Future

 The project goal extends beyond hangman (despite the repo name).
-The plan is to transform the application into a versatile library that can support a wide range of turn-based online games (still CLI).
-Future updates will focus on transitioning to a general-purpose library model, extending the existing client-server functionality in the `NetHang/game.py` file.
-This approach enhances flexibility and enables developers to focus on their game.
+The plan is to transform the application into a versatile library for CLI games.
+Future updates (post-0.0.x) will focus on transforming the project into a general-purpose library model, to provide client-server functionality.
+This enhances project flexibility and enables developers to focus on their game.

 ## Contributing